windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

   </a>
 </div>

+From Windmill, pick `+ Flow`, and either import JSON from the [Hub](https://hub.windmill.dev/flows/45/) or start building manually.

 ### Scraping the Windmill documentation

-We could have written the script that fetches from Github, but since it's generic task, there is already a community contributed script that does exactly that on the Windmill Hub: [Windmill Hub](https://hub.windmill.dev/scripts/github/1568/get-repo-content-github)
+We could have written the script that fetches from Github, but since it's generic task, there is already a community-contributed script that does exactly that on the [Windmill Hub](https://hub.windmill.dev/scripts/github/1568/).

 Direclty from Windmill, we picked the script that fetches the content of a repository from Github and forked it.

 We modified it to only extract content from markdown files.
-As we are using Docusaurus, we also need to transform the path of the file to get the correct URL.
+As we are using [Docusaurus](https://docusaurus.io/docs), we also need to transform the path of the file to get the correct URL.

-<details><summary>Code: Extract content from Github</summary><p>
+<details><summary>Code: Extract content from Github (TypeScript)</summary><p>

 ```typescript
 import * as wmill from 'https://deno.land/x/windmill@v1.85.0/mod.ts';